NVIDIA/MatX/docs/quickstart.rst

 Tensor Views
 ------------
-The most fundamental data type in MatX is the tensor view (tensor_t).
-The tensor view is used for both viewing and managing any underlying GPU or host memory.
-While dynamically-typed languages like Python or MATLAB will implicitly allocate and manage data for the user, MatX requires a one-time allocation or construction of any data used for operations.
+The most fundamental data type in MatX is the tensor (tensor_t).
+The tensor is used for both viewing and managing any underlying GPU or host memory.
+While dynamically-typed languages like Python or MATLAB will implicitly allocate and manage data for the user, MatX requires either a one-time explicit memory allocation, or a user-provided device-side buffer.
 This gives more control over the lifetime of the data, and allows reusing memory regions for different operations.

-A tensor view is created using the following syntax:
+A tensor is created using the following syntax:

 .. code-block:: cpp